istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 ## Configure DNS

-Service from remote clusters that are named as `<name>.<namespace>.global` will be resolved by the CoreDNS addon shipped with Istio.
+Provinding a DNS resolution for services in remote clusters will allow existing applications to function unmodified, as applications typically expect to resolve services by their DNS names and access the resulting IP.
+Istio itself does not use the DNS for routing requests between services.
+Services local to a cluster share a common DNS suffix (svc.cluster.local).
+Kubernetes DNS provides DNS resolution for these services.

+To provide a similar setup for services from remote clusters, we will name services from remote clusters in the format `<name>.<namespace>.global`.
+Istio also ships with a CoreDNS server that will provide DNS resolution for these services.
 In order to utilize this DNS, Kubernetes' DNS needs to be configured to point to CoreDNS as the DNS server for the `.global` dns domain.
 Create the following config map (or update an existing one):

 {{< text yaml >}}
 apiVersion: v1